LWVPullman/LeagueWebsite/docs/_pages/observer_corps.md

 Port of Whitman County Commissioners – OBSERVER NEEDED

 ## Becoming an Observer
-If you are looking for a way to become involved in your League by observing the business conducted by a local governmental entity, please check out the Observer Corp Guidelines and  contact [Judy Stone](mailto:judy.stone.bandaid@gmail.com) at judy.stone.bandaid@gmail.com.
+If you are looking for a way to become involved in your League by observing the business conducted by a local governmental entity, please check out the Observer Corp Guidelines.
+Email: [lwvpull@yahoo.com](mailto:lwvpull@yahoo.com)

 ## Observer Corps Calendar